aykut-sarac/angular-vic-covid/README.md

 ## Starting Mock API

 Run `npm run server` for a fakeAPI Json-server.
 Navigate to `http://localhost:5000/data`.
 Json-server will get csv file from offical website, if it fails it will use local db.json file.
+No scrapping here.

 ## Development server